 Book long holidays, but space them out

 While your boss might be supportive of travelling, they of course need to put their business first, so booking back to back month long holidays is most likely not going to be okay.
-If you’re planning trips that are a bit longer in duration space them out, leaving plenty of time in between to show your face at work.
+If you’re planning trips that are a bit longer in duration try and space them out, leaving plenty of time in between to show your face at work.

 Be upfront in job interviews